jhaywoo6/Vulcan_Fry/readme.txt

 The Pi is now set up to run the test program!
 To update VulcanFryTestApparatus_Ver_1_0_2.py, edit it in geany or replace the file with one of the same name.
 To update the name, edit the .desktop file as shown above with the new name.

+If important changes are made and a new image file is needed, use Win32 Disk Imager to Read the set up MicroSD card.
+Select a directory and enter "(Filename).img".
+Writing is significantly faster than manuall installation and can fix bugs.
+Select "(Filename).img" in the directory and click read.
+This will overwrite the MicroSD card.
+If using a MicroSD to SD card, make sure the switch is in the read write position.